Holy Camp!

 Holy Camp!
-(La llamada) is a 2017 Spanish musical comedy film directed by Javier Ambrossi and Javier Calvo.
-It is the film adaptation of the musical of the same name, which was also written and directed by Ambrossi and Calvo and has been running for several seasons in the Madrid theater Teatro Lara.
+(La llamada) is a 2017 Spanish musical comedy film directed by Javier Ambrossi and Javier Calvo in their debut feature.
+It is the film adaptation of the musical play La llamada, which was also written and directed by Ambrossi and Calvo and ran for several seasons at Teatro Lara.
+Its cast is toplined by Macarena García, Anna Castillo, Belén Cuesta, and Gracia Olayo.

 Plot

 Sister Milagros and Mother Bernarda are two nuns in charge at the Catholic summer camp La Brújula in Segovia.
 Mother Bernarda is seeking to modernize and reach out to youth through music, while Sister Milagros is full of self doubt.

 The main characters are María and Susana, two 17-year-old girls who are spending the summer at the camp which they have attended since they were little.
 They both love reggaeton and "Electro Latino" music; but God's apparitions to and calling of María begin to change all their lives.

 Production

-The co-director Javier Ambrossi and the lead actress Macarena García are brother and sister.
+Adapted from the stage play La llamada, Calvo stated that the work stemmed from his wish to tell a "Lesbian love story set in a Christian camp".

 The film was produced by Apache Films, Sábado Películas and Lo hacemos y ya vemos AIE and it had the participation of TVE and TV3.

 The 'Alto del León' camp in the province of Segovia served to portray the fictional Christian 'Campamento La Brújula'.